stephskardal/rails_admin_import/README.md

   config.model 'User' do
     import do
       mapping_key :email
+      mapping_key_list [:email, :some_other_id]
     end
   end
 end
 ```

+mapping_key_list allows you to restrict the possible values in dropdown.
+It's useful for models with large number of fields most of which will not be used as mapping values.

 Note that a matched record must exist when attaching associated models, or the
  imported record will fail and be skipped.